-- 1. Continue to consult traditional leaders before land assignments are granted in culturally sensitive areas. - 2.
-Develop an ordinance and applicable policies to protect culturally sensitive areas from new development and land use changes. - 3.
-Prepare informational materials to instruct and educate tourists on the appropriate and proper behavior/mannerism that demonstrate sensitivity and respect to the Hopi people.

-- 4. Develop necessary plans to establish a Hopi Tribal museum and cultural education facility. - 5.
+- 1. The Tribe will work to establish a Tribal Historic Preservation Office to review and consult for all reports and field work on culturally sensitive areas. - 2.
+Continue to consult traditional leaders before land assignments are granted in culturally sensitive areas. - 3.
+Develop an ordinance and applicable policies to protect culturally sensitive areas from new development and land use changes. - 4.
+Prepare informational materials to instruct and educate tourists on the appropriate and proper behavior/mannerism that demonstrate sensitivity and respect to the Hopi people. - 5.
+Develop necessary plans to establish a Hopi Tribal museum and cultural education facility. - 6.
 Design and Construct a Hopi Tribal Archives for storage and maintenance of historically significant information/material and cultural/religious paraphernalia.

-Hopi language.
+Hopi Lavayi (language)

 - 1. Mandate all schools on the Hopi Reservation to include a Hopi language curriculum. - 2.
-Seek funding to develop Hopi language programs for villages to include Hopi language and tapes. - 3.
+Seek funding to develop Hopi language programs for villages to include Hopi language and recordings/videos. - 3.
 Develop, adopt, fund and fully support a total Hopi language and cultural immersion program to be incorporated within the villages, communities, off-reservation Hopi organizations and educational systems on the Hopi reservation.